thirumurthis/Learnings/K8s/operator/Operator-sdk-_log_record_event_notes.md

 $ make manifests
 ```

-Note:
+*Note:*

-* The operator-sdk project includes a Makefile with bunch of useful commands that will be used during development.
+> * The operator-sdk project includes a Makefile with bunch of useful commands that will be used during development.

-* In WSL2 terminal, if we are already navigated to the project folder issue `make manifests` which will generate CRD file.
+> * In WSL2 terminal, if we are already navigated to the project folder issue `make manifests` which will generate CRD file.
 This yaml file will be under `config/crd/bases/`, in this case the file name will start with greet.

-### Update the go mod with the lastest librariy version
+### Update the go mod with the latest library version

-* This step is optional, we can update the `go.mod` file from the porject structure so the project can use the the latest kubernetes libraries.
-These are the latest version from go package documentation at the time of writing.
+* This step is optional, the `go.mod` file is updated in the project structure so the latest Kubernetes libraries will be used.
+These are the latest version at the time of writing this article.

 * The `go.mod` file with the updated version looks like below.
-Once the file is updated, issue `go mod tidy` to download the latest libraries. `go.mod` file is more like depenedency manager for Go, like maven for Java or pacakge.json in node.js.
+Once the file is updated, issue `go mod tidy` to download the latest libraries. `go.mod` file is more like dependency manager for Go, like maven for Java or pacakge.json in node.js.

 ```go